Sergio-Albea-Git/SCKIPT/README.md

 **P** - Possible Protection
 **T** - Threat

-Every Source is marked as **UB** (Use Behavior) and after it are classified by the different sub-objects.
+Every Source is marked as **UB** (Use Behavior) and after it are classified by the different sub-objects. **Inside of this Repo, you will be able to find multiple KQL Queries related to the mentioned user behaviours cases.**

 SCKIPT.COM